bfranksen/shuffle-memory/README.md

   - I am exploring web development and will continue to update this project as I learn and gain skills.

 **Goals**
-  - Create a responsive design to allow proper functionality on all devices and screen sizes
+  - Create a responsive design to allow functionality on all devices and screen sizes
   - Implement User login/register to allow tracking of statistics and records
   - Implement game settings to create a more varied experience